What Happens at the End Life of a Vehicle

 Automobiles are the single most recycled consumer product in the world and the industry is the 16th largest in the United States.
 We recycle more of our cars than we do paper or aluminum cans or glass.
 Think on that the next time you see all those recycling bins lined up at the curb on trash day.

 The automotive recycling industry is huge, adding $25 billion to the country’s GDP and employing 100,000 people.
 Vehicles recycled in the US end up at one of 7,000 recycling facilities located throughout country.
 No matter where you live, your junk car can easily be recycled rather than ending up a rusted, abandoned relic.

-Roughly 12 million vehicles reach their end life every year.
+Based on various automobile recycling facts and statistics, Roughly 12 million vehicles reach their end life every year.
 The number of vehicles recycled in the US and Canada alone provides enough steel to build 13 million new vehicles.
 Not only does recycling end life cars reduce the waste and pollution created by dumping them instead, it eliminates the need for 85 million barrels of oil that would otherwise be used to make new and replacement car parts.
 It even reduces air and water pollution making the entire process much more environmentally friendly than those lots of rusted cars from the Sixties.

 Cars are such recycling-rich targets because they’re made from so much metal.
 The US auto industry accounts for 20 percent of all domestic steel use and one third of domestic aluminum use, so making sure that metal is all reclaimed is important.